-By engaging our comprehensive footwear solution service, our customers can rely on us to fulfill their needs for a full spectrum services, ranging from footwear design, selection of suitable footwear suppliers, production management to finished footwear logistics management.
-Our comprehensive solution service, which adds value to our customers by offering them with one stop services for design support, manufacturing quality control and logistics management in a cost effective and timely manner, helps our Group in building a diverse global customer portfolio.
+By engaging our comprehensive footwear design and development, production management and logistics management service, our customers can rely on us to fulfill their needs for a full spectrum services, ranging from footwear design, selection of suitable footwear suppliers, production management to finished footwear logistics management.
+Our comprehensive service, which adds value to our customers by offering them with one stop services for design support, manufacturing quality control and logistics management in a cost effective and timely manner, helps our Group in building a diverse global customer portfolio.
 During the Track Record Period, we supplied footwear to our customers with shipment destinations covering more than 30 countries including Australia, United Kingdom, Chile, New Zealand, United Arab Emirates and the US.